-All artists should feel passionate about their art; and sometimes it is difficult to put to words why we feel that it is right for us to create.
+All artists should feel passionate about their art, but sometimes it is difficult to put to words why we feel that it is right for us to create.
 So, when we are faced with opposition or we have doubts about the value of our work, where in the Bible can we turn?
-I think when we look at Creation in the Bible, there are 2 things for us to notice which can give us confidence in our art – the goodness of Creation, and the authority of the Lord Jesus Christ.
+I think when we look at Creation in the Bible, there are two things for us to notice which can give us confidence in our art – the goodness of Creation, and the authority of the Lord Jesus Christ.

 Goodness of Creation

 Naturally, when we think about Creation, Genesis is a good place to start!
 In Genesis 1 & 2, we see that God is the Creator of the universe – not that he has used existing material to form the world, but that he has created it out of nothing.
 Everything God makes is ‘good’ – not meaning bland, or OK, but desirable and agreeable!
 This creation made by God holds value in its goodness: it is filled with things to enjoy such as plants that produce a variety of fruit and vegetables, the sun, the moon and the stars to gaze upon, and living creatures – just to name a few things!
 All of creation gives pleasure and reflects the awesome God who made it.
 Here we can see that material things made skilfully and to a high quality reflect the character of God as Creator, as well as the goodness of his creation.

 This justifies buying objects that are more expensive but made to a high standard and in a way that does not abuse workers or damage creation.
 It also supports the creation of things that might be considered frivolous or luxuries: paintings, poetry, novels – and more!
 Creation is good and important, not just because the things in it are useful and have function, but because they are beautiful and enrich life in their appearance and ultimately point us back to the God who enabled their existence.